How is it taught?

-At Henry Whipple we expect that children will read at least 4 times a week at home and a grown up will sign their diary.
-This is then collected every Thursday and checked, children reading at least 4 times receive a certificate.
+At Henry Whipple we expect that children will read every school day and a grown up will sign their diary.
+This is collected every day and checked.
 Two children are also chosen for a parent reader certificate to celebrate and recognise the effort parents having been making at home reading with their child.

 As part of reading for pleasure, the children have been involved in designing and creating some exciting reading dens, pictured below.